Seven Mills's English Curriculum aims to:

 provide a robust assessment approach, centred on formative assessment

 At Seven Mills, we adopt a cross-curricular approach to the teaching of English.
 English units are based on high quality texts which link to the half-term’s topic.
 Each unit of learning includes a range of non-fiction and fiction writing opportunities, with a main end writing outcome linked to the text.
 Opportunities for writing poetry are also developed at least once per half term.

-There is a vibrant reading display showing the reading skills
+There is a vibrant reading display in each class, showing the reading skills where appropriate

 To further develop a love of reading, children:

 Have access to the school library and a 30 minute session with the school librarian every week

 Partake in a poetry slam where every child learns a poem off by heart, having an opportunity to perform these poems to others.

 We focus on the 7 Skills of 7 Mills - clarifying, retrieving, predicting, summarising, inferring, evaluating and making links.